The best hotels in Cinque Terre

 Book restaurants for dinner rather than lunch. most trail visitors clear out by 6pm.
 Avoid Via dell'Amore on Saturdays in July entirely unless you enjoy shuffling shoulder-to-shoulder with selfie sticks.
 The northern approach from Levanto to Monterosso is a genuinely peaceful alternative hike that almost nobody does, and it ends with a cold beer in Fegina beach with no queue.

-Cinque Terre's best neighborhoods
+Cinque Terre's best hotel regions

 Start with Monterosso if it's your first visit.
 It's the only village with a proper beach, more hotel options, and actual room to breathe.
 The other four villages are worth exploring on day trips.